How to Harvest Walnuts and Other Nuts

 2. Shake the Trees

-Put on a hard hat and safety glasses, then go shake free any remaining loose nuts to avoid having to go out and gather them again in a day or two.
+Put on a hard hat and safety glasses, and go shake free any remaining loose nuts to avoid having to go out and gather them again in a day or two.

 You can shake the lower hanging branches by hand, and use a broom handle or other long object to reach the higher branches.